Ganpatiphule

 • Try local eateries instead of resorts for food – more authentic and cheaper.

-• Carry sunscreen, hats, and cash (ATMs are limited).
+• Carry Essentials: Sunscreen, hats, sunglasses, and enough cash as ATMs are limited in Ganpatipule.

-• Respect the local customs, especially at the temple.
+• Temple Etiquette: Dress modestly and respect local customs, especially at the Ganpatipule Temple.

 Published by Tanu's Blog